rcpch/digital-growth-charts-server/docs/products/react-component.md

 You can use the component as-is in a React app, or include it in plain HTML or any other JavaScript framework.

+## Supported Features

+* Corrected/Chronological age with toggle
+* Zoom with zoom reset (optional prop)
+* Event logging - events associated with measurements
+* Bone ages
+* Midparental heights with midparental centile lines (at +2 and -2 SDS)

 ## Getting started

 ```console